whisperH/SEAOP/README.md

 ## News:
-We will release the code upon the publication.
+This is the official code for: [SEAOP: a statistical ensemble approach for outlier detection in quantitative proteomics data](https://academic.oup.com/bib/article/25/3/bbae129/7638267)
 ## Installation
 Please install the anaconda firstly.
 ```shell